Tegarsw17/Tegar100DaysOfCode/Days1/Days1.md

 ## Question
 * What should we prepare for this journey?
-* What site can be help me?
+* What site can be help us?
-* What motivation do i need?
+* What motivation do we need?
 * How control this journey?

+## Answer
+* We must prepare module for the journey
+* youtube, w3school, freecodecamp
+* we must know the fundmental of code cause can affect to other think
+* wemust post it on github or social media and print table/ schedule